cbdavis33/stanpmx-library/README.md

 with
 [some code](https://bayespmx.github.io/tutorials/Threading-for-Within-Chain-Parallelization.html#example-one-compartment-iv)
 I wrote.
 The ones that don't do this have \*_no_threading in the filename.
-The no-threading files are really only for speed testing.
-I wouldn't bother actually fitting with those.
-The threaded models have been, without fail, faster than the non-threaded models.
+The no-threading files are mostly for speed testing.
+I wouldn't bother actually fitting with those unless you're on a very basic machine with 8 cores or fewer and the model is extremely simple.
+The threaded models are faster than the non-threaded models if you have a computing infrastructure (high-end laptop, desktop. or HPC) that will allow for more than 2 threads per chain.
 In theory, there are cases where threading isn't faster and is actually slower, but not for any PopPK/PopPKPD models.
 Many of the models also have a \*_prop_all_solvers.\* file.
 This one is meant to fit the proportional error model while giving the user the option to use the analytical,